aptible/www/src/markdown/legal/privacy.md

 Unfortunately, no data transmission over the Internet or data storage system can be guaranteed to be 100% secure.
 That said, we certainly try very hard, employing a variety of organizational, technical and administrative measures to provide a level of security appropriate to the risk associated with the personal information you trust us with.

-To that end, we manage our data protection program consistent with ISO 27001, SOC 2, HITRUST, and applicable legal and regulatory requirements such as HIPAA and GDPR.
+To that end, we manage our data protection program consistent with SOC 2, HITRUST, and applicable legal and regulatory requirements such as HIPAA and GDPR.

-  * Aptible’s ISO 27001 certification for Aptible Deploy and Aptible Comply is available [here](/compliance/iso-27001-certification/).

   * Aptible’s HITRUST CSF stand-alone certification letter is available [here](/compliance/hitrust-csf-certification/).